-To find out more information and how to register a National Data Opt-Out, please read the General Practice Data for Planning and Research (GPDPR) - NHS Digital and see the infographic of how data currently flows.
+To find out more information and to register a National Data Opt-Out, please read the General Practice Data for Planning and Research (GPDPR) - NHS England Digital.

 The Practice is one of many organisations working in the health and care system to improve care for patients and the public.